inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/protecting-privacy-in-an-ai-driven-world-website-article.md

 link: "https://www.brookings.edu/research/protecting-privacy-in-an-ai-driven-world/"
 keywords: []
 learnTags: ["ethics","fairness","framework","dataset","bias","government","business"]
-summary: |-
-  Much of today&#39;s most privacy-sensitive data analysis is driven by machine learning and algorithmic decision making.
-As artificial intelligence evolves and the analysis of personal information reaches new levels of power and speed, AI&#39;s ability to use personal information in ways that can intrude on privacy interests is magnified.
+summary: "Much of today's most privacy-sensitive data analysis is driven by machine learning and algorithmic decision making.
+As artificial intelligence evolves and the analysis of personal information reaches new levels of power and speed, AI's ability to use personal information in ways that can intrude on privacy interests is magnified. "
 ---